 To be honest, I didn’t know a single thing about the Philippines.
 I’d met several Filipinos before but I’d never tasted the food or had any insight into the culture.
 I hadn’t even heard of Boracay until about two days before I went there.
 It was good because I generally don’t like to hear too much about a country before I visit, as I think travel without expectations is always the most rewarding.
 When you really have no idea what to expect, everything you see and do is a new and exciting experience.

 2. How long did you stay in the Philippines?
 What are the destinations you visited?

 I popped in and out of the country, in total, I was on Filipino soil for around 6 months.
 I spent most of that time in Manila working on my website and other projects, but I found time to wander a little bit.
 I visited Puerto Princesa, El Nido, Batangas, Cagbalete, Quezon, Boracay, and various parts of Manila.

 3. Of all these destinations, which one is your absolute favorite?

-It’s hard to say, I’ve never been good at picking favourites.
-I absolutely love Boracay, after a couple weeks it really felt like home.
+It’s hard to say, I’ve never been good at picking favorites.
+I absolutely love Boracay, after a couple of weeks it really felt like home.
 El Nido also blew me away but you can’t really stay there for too long, same goes for Cagbalete.
-After so much sand and ocean you feel like getting back to the energy of the city, and Makati is the perfect remedy for that.
-To pick a favorite out of these is just too difficult, they’re all beautiful in they’re own unique way.
+After so much sand and ocean, you feel like getting back to the energy of the city, and Makati is the perfect remedy for that.
+To pick a favorite out of these is just too difficult, they’re all beautiful in their own unique way.

 4. What was your first day in the Philippines like?
 What were your first impressions?